 Tuacahn also boasts an indoor theater with year-round concerts and plays.
 During the holidays, check out their live nativity.
 And on Saturdays stop by to shop at the Saturday Market, featuring local craftsmen, artwork, food, and entertainment.

 10. Hike around Zion National Park

 The deep, red canyons of Zion National Park attract millions of visitors every year for good reason.
 Its awe-inspiring views, green Virgin River contrasting against the red rocks, and unique slot canyons make it a place unlike any other.

-Check out our full guide on Things to do in Zion National Park with Kids.
+Check out our full guide featuring 15 Amazing Things to do in Zion with Kids.

 Although hiking through The Narrows and to the top of Angels Landing should be on all bucket lists, you may not want to attempt these with young kids.
 Instead, hike around the Emerald Pools and to Weeping Rocks.
 Also, be sure to spend some time splashing in the river along the Riverside Walk.

 In addition to Zion Canyon, the park also features two additional sections called Kolob Canyons and Kolob Terrace.
 The Kolob Canyons section features a scenic drive along with two great hikes for kids: Timber Creeks Overlooking Trail and Taylor Creek Trail.

 Extend your trip and try our Ultimate Utah National Parks Road Trip Itinerary.

 TwentyFive Main– This cute boutique café is located in historic downtown.
 The award winning salads taste divine, and the kids menu provides classic favorites.
 Make sure to finish with a delicious fresh baked cupcake.